eigenholser/flacscan/README.md

 I wrote this many years ago but then stopped listening to MP3 audio in favor of straight FLAC which does sound better.
-Recently I took a renewed interest in this utility, dusted it off and added APIC tagging files for cover art.
+Recently I took a renewed interest in this utility, dusted it off and added APIC tagging for cover art.
 It may have potential beyond MP3 conversion for those that might be pedantic about managing their digital music library.

 Scan FLAC directory.
 Compare each file with corresponding MP3 file.
 If there is no corresponding MP3 file, create one from the FLAC file.